These are special traffic signals which cyclists and pedestrians can use, which are similar to pelican crossings.

 Care must be taken along both types and it must be remembered that pedestrians always have the right of way over cyclists.

-Details of current traffic signage and road markings can be found in the Highway Code (opens in a new window), which includes those that are applicable to cyclists.
+Details of current traffic signs and road markings can be found in the Highway Code, which includes those that are applicable to cyclists.

 For general enquiries on the provision of cycle lanes and routes please fill in our online fault reporting form